lanmengye-a/ecnu_nlp/2023Spring_StatNLP/2023-paper-list.md

   - [ICLR 23] Bidirectional Language Models Are Also Few-shot Learners
   - [ICLR 23] Copy is All You Need
   - [ICLR 23] Parameter-Efficient Fine-Tuning Design Spaces
+  - [IJCAI 23] A Systematic Survey of Chemical Pre-trained Models

 ## Information Extraction